 Bank of America® Premium Rewards® credit card: best for overall rewards

 Even at the Gold tier, the 25 percent bonus on the 2X points on dining and travel with 1.5X points on everything else will help your rewards balance add up quickly.
 Plus, earn 2 points for every $1 spent on grocery store purchases – now through 12/31/21.
 In addition to the flexible redemption options at the same rate (ranging from travel rewards to cash back), the card comes with up to $100 annual airline incidental credit and up to a $100 fee reimbursement every four years for Global Entry or TSA Precheck, giving you incredible value for the $95 annual fee.

 Bank of America® Customized Cash Rewards credit card: best for cash-back rewards

-Combined with Preferred Rewards, the Bank of America Customized Cash Rewards card gives you the most control on how you earn rewards.
+Combined with Preferred Rewards, the Bank of America Customized Cash Rewards card gives you the most control over how you earn rewards.
 The 3 percent cash back in your category of choice (on the first $2,500 in combined choice category, grocery store and wholesale club purchases each quarter, then 1 percent) would increase to between 3.75 percent and 5.25 percent.
 The 2 percent at grocery stores and wholesale clubs would jump to between 2.5 percent and 3.5 percent, depending on your status tier—all with no annual fee.

 Bank of America® Travel Rewards credit card: best for easy-to-use travel rewards